Talha6891/Talha6891/README.md

 <!-- About Me Section -->
 ## About Me

-I'm a passionate web developer with a focus on creating dynamic and responsive websites.
-I specialize in delivering high-quality user experiences through my expertise in various technologies.
+I'm a passionate web developer specializing in creating dynamic and responsive websites.
+I focus on delivering high-quality user experiences through my expertise in various technologies.

 - 🌍 Based in Lahore, Pakistan
 - 🎓 Bachelor’s in Computer Science from Lahore Garrison University (2021–2024)